 Or a technical solution should allow the transfer of the displayed kiosk information on a smartphone/tablet:

-1) E.g. a basic communication system (using Wi-Fi/Bluetooth, ..) should allow duplication of the kiosk screen on the smartphone/tablet and thus allow the use of the native screen reader.
+1) E.g. a basic communication system (using Wi-Fi/Bluetooth, etc.) should allow duplication of the kiosk screen on the smartphone/tablet and thus allow the use of the native screen reader.

 2) E.g. Kiosk screen includes a 2D bar code which provide access to a web site providing appropriate information.